MOohTus/ODAMNet/docs/source/pages/analysis/usecase2.rst

 Overlap analysis results
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Then, we perform an overlap analysis between active modules and pathways of interest.
-We found **7 pathways** that are significantly overlapped
+Then, we perform an overlap analysis between active modules and pathways/processes of interest.
+We found **7 pathways/processes**
-by **6 active modules** (padjusted <= 0.05).
+that are significantly overlapped by **6 active modules** (padjusted <= 0.05).

 .. _useCase2AMIOverlap:
-.. table:: Overlap analysis between active module and pathways of interest provided by users
+.. table:: Overlap analysis between active module and pathways/processes of interest provided by users
     :align: center

     +------------------------+-------------------------------------------+